clr/imforger/README.txt

-= forgery
+= imforger

 == DESCRIPTION:

-Forgery relies on the Imlib2 library to quickly convert between different file types, scaling and compressing on the way.
+Imforger relies on the Imlib2 library to quickly convert between different file types, scaling and compressing on the way.

 == FEATURES/PROBLEMS: